zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 ### Hung Node Recovery

-* A PX node may hang or appear to hang because of the following reasons:
+* A Portworx node may hang or appear to hang because of the following reasons:
-  * Underlying media being too slow to respond and thus PX trying to error recovery of the media
+  * Underlying media being too slow to respond and thus Portworx trying to error recovery of the media
   * Kernel hangs or panics that are impacting overall operations of the system
   * Other applications that are not properly constrainted putting heavy memory pressure on the system
   * Applications consuming a lot of CPU that are not properly constrained.

 * Docker Daemon issues where Docker itself has hung and thus resulting on all other containers not responding properly.

-* Running PX as a OCI container greatly alleviates any issues introduced by Docker Daemon hanging or not being responsive as PX runs as a OCI container and not as a docker container thus eliminating the docker dependency.
+* Running Portworx as a OCI container greatly alleviates any issues introduced by Docker Daemon hanging or not being responsive as Portworx runs as a OCI container and not as a docker container thus eliminating the docker dependency.

-* If PX appears to not respond, a restart of the PX OCI container via `systemctl` would help.
+* If Portworx appears to not respond, a restart of the Portworx OCI container via `systemctl` would help.

-* Any PX restart within 10 mins will ensure that applications continue to run without experiencing volume unmounts/outage.
+* Any Portworx restart within 10 mins will ensure that applications continue to run without experiencing volume unmounts/outage.

 ### Stuck Volume Detection and Resolution

 * With DC/OS, it is possible that even after the application container terminates, a volume is left attached.
 This volume is still available for use in any other node.
-PX makes sure that if a volume is not in use by an application, it can be attached to any other node in the system.
+Portworx makes sure that if a volume is not in use by an application, it can be attached to any other node in the system.

-* With this attach operation, PX will automatically manage the volume attach status with no user intervention required and continue to serve the volume I/Os even a container attaches to the same volume from a different node.
+* With this attach operation, Portworx will automatically manage the volume attach status with no user intervention required and continue to serve the volume I/Os even a container attaches to the same volume from a different node.

 ### Scaling out a cluster nodes in the Cloud and On-Prem